 On joist and beam designs (not on open-web truss designs) the Hangers tab is enabled.
 The member must be designed prior to entering the hanger design tab.

-In the hanger design tab, the following controls are available.
+The fields above the list of hangers are important parameters that filter the hanger list.
 As the options are chosen, the list of sufficient hangers is updated at the bottom of the screen.
-The user may select a hanger from the list at any time by clicking in the list.
+The user may select a hanger from the list at any time by clicking the left hand box within the list.

 Choose which end of the joist requires a hanger.
 These two buttons define which end you are entering data for.